-Mortar, for professional use only.
+Tile Adhesive.
+For professional use only.

 SECTION 8: EXPOSURE CONTROLS/PERSONAL PROTECTION

 8.1.
 Control Parameters

 For substances listed in section 3 that are not listed here, there are no established exposure limits from the manufacturer, supplier, importer, or the appropriate advisory agency including: ACGIH (TLV), AIHA (WEEL), NIOSH (REL), OSHA (PEL), or Canadian provincial governments.